parkeristyping/primality_tests/README.md

 The file "benchmarking.rb" can be used to perform benchmarking of the primality tests against one another.
 By default, the benchmarking test does the following:

-1. Calls primality test on static list of 100 primes (max 10 digits)
-2. Calls primality test on static list of 100
-3. Returns benchmarking values and pass/fail

-Alternatively, the user can define a custom test:

-1. Generate (user input) random integers '2..(user input)', stored statically as array
+1. Generate test sample of user-input number of random primes and composites in range '1..(user input)'
-2. For each test specified by user, runs that test's prime function for each member of the array of ints.
+2. For each primality test selected by the user, run that test's prime function for each member of the sample generated in step 1
-3. Compares result to trial division to test for accuracy and produce pass/fail

-Note that in the custom test, trial division is always performed, as it is used to check the output from other
+3. For each primality test, output real elapsed time, as well as whether or not the test correctly identified primes and composites for the tested sample

 So, to run the tests on your machine: